Azure/mec-app-solution-accelerator/README.md

 Make sure you have [installed](https://docs.docker.com/desktop/install/windows-install/) and configured docker in your environment.
 After that, you can run the below commands from the solution's root directory and get started trying it.

 **Build the Docker images:**

+*Optional step: Set the DOCKER_REGISTRY environment variable* Before creating the Docker images it's important to setup the DOCKER_REGISTRY environment variable in your dev system (Windows / Linux) so the images will be created with the right prefix.
+This is important if you later want to use the same Docker images to upload them into Docker Hub or any other Docker Registry frm where you will deploy the images to Kuberentes.

+Here you have additional information on why and [How to setup the DOCKER_REGISTRY environment variable](./docs/SET_DOCKER_REGISTRY_VARIABLE.MD).

+But if you just want to try the solution with `docker-compose up` or Visual Studio, this step is optional, as it should work locally, anyways.

+Now, build the Docker images with `docker compose build`:

 ```powershell
 docker-compose build
 ```